Did you just land a nursing interview?

 3. Where do you see yourself in the future?

 Your answer can go in different directions here according to your career plans.
-It’s important for you to sketch out a realistic game plan for this response.
-This is especially true in a situation where they’ve mentioned they ask for a five year or ten year plan.
+You need to sketch out a realistic game plan for this response.
+This is especially true in a situation where they’re asking for a five or ten-year plan.

 “I hope that by that time I have acquired the skill set and the experiences required to be considered as the best in this field.
 It would be ideal if I find myself working in pediatric nursing because I enjoy working with children.

-My long term plan is to become a supervisor and join the administration department.
-I feel that that job will give me an opportunity to contribute on a bigger scale.
+My long-term plan is to become a supervisor and join the administration department.
+I feel that job will allow me to contribute on a bigger scale.
 However, even if I don’t become a supervisor by then, I’d still be happy to know that I have pushed myself in this career and continue to save lives.”

 An answer like this proves that you’re driven and wish to reach the top ranks of this field.
 The last part shows that you understand that life can’t follow a set pattern but becoming a nurse is the most valuable thing for you.